AI-driven surrogate modelling for simulating hydrogen production via proton exchange membrane water electrolysers

 - Creators

-- Mohammad Abdul Baseer - University of Surrey, School of Computer Science and Electronic EngineeringHarjeet Singh - University of Surrey, School of Computer Science and Electronic EngineeringPrashant Kumar - University of Surrey, School of Sustainability, Civil and Environmental EngineeringErick Giovani Sperandio Nascimento - University of Surrey, School of Computer Science and Electronic Engineering
+- Mohammad Abdul Baseer - University of Surrey, School of Computer Science & Electronic EngineeringHarjeet Singh - University of Surrey, School of Computer Science & Electronic EngineeringPrashant Kumar - University of Surrey, School of EngineeringErick Giovani Sperandio Nascimento - University of Surrey, School of Computer Science & Electronic Engineering

 - Publication Details